How HR Can Manage Employee Internet Usage

 Here are some ways you can personalize an EIM product:

 - Limit time – HR can allow employees non-work-related sites for a limited amount of time.
-For instance, HR can set personal web surfing time to 30 minutes a day.
+For instance, they can set personal web surfing time to 30 minutes a day.
+They can free employee time tracking software to ensure that employees don’t exceed the limits.

 - Defer or continue – You can let employees choose to ‘defer’ personal web access until non-work hours.
 On the other hand, you can also let them choose to ‘continue’ browsing blocked sites that are still related to work.